-In Japan, the arrival of cherry blossom is cause for gay abandon: salary man leaves his office to find the most special trees and picnics under the petals, toasting spring and the gods.
-This annual frenzy of celebration is not done here but even the most hardened urbanite must admit that there is still something miraculous about how spring builds up in layers - first the snowdrops, then the daffs, next the blackthorn followed by wild cherries and damsons before the advent of the Japanese flowering cherries and finally the fruit blossom of quinces, apples and pears.
+In Japan, the arrival of cherry blossom is cause for holiday abandon: salary man leaves his office to find the most special trees and picnics under the petals, toasting spring and the gods.
+This annual frenzy of celebration is not done here, but even the most hardened urbanite must admit that there is still something miraculous about how spring builds up in layers: first the snowdrops, then the daffs, next the blackthorn followed by wild cherries and damsons before the advent of the Japanese flowering cherries, and finally the fruit blossom of quinces, apples and pears.
 And with each new layer the degree of sophistication increases and the impact becomes more imperative.
-The Japanese flowering cherries are a broad church and certainly not restricted to the ubiquitous bright pink double cherries so beloved of Local Council landscaping departments!
+The Japanese flowering cherries are a broad church and not restricted to the ubiquitous bright pink double cherries so beloved of Local Council landscaping departments.

 We have one particular man to thank for the omnipresence of cherry trees in England, Collingwood "Cherry" Ingrams.
 In creating his own garden in Kent he took himself to Japan in the 1920s on a plant collecting mission and became the world authority on Japanese cherries.
 He lived to 101, bred his own hybrids and introduced many Japanese varieties to Britain.
 He also returned the favour by recognising that a rather lacklustre specimen white cherry tree he had spotted in Sussex was in fact the very last in the line of the revered Great White Cherry Tree (Prunus serrula Tai Haku), considered extinct and lost to Japan many years before.

 In his garden in Kent, The Grange at Benenden, he planted sylvan glades of different species of cherry and magnolia.
 The garden remains extant and is tended by the residents of the Grange, now a care home for adults with learning difficulties.
 There is no public access but the trees are still there.